LucidFlux: Caption-Free Photo-Realistic Image Restoration via a Large-Scale Diffusion Transformer: Introduction

 Recent advances in diffusion transformers (DiTs) open a promising avenue.
 In contrast to UNet architectures, DiTs employ attention-centric backbones that more effectively couple global context with local detail and carry richer generative priors.
-For instance, DreamClear~\cite{DreamClear} builds on PixArt-$\alpha$~\cite{PixArt-alpha}, a relatively small (0.6B) DiT, illustrating the promise of transformer backbones for restoration.
+For instance, DreamClear (\cite{DreamClear}) builds on PixArt-$\alpha$ (\cite{PixArt-alpha}), a relatively small (0.6B) DiT, illustrating the promise of transformer backbones for restoration, and related DiT-based IR models are further reviewed in Sec.~\ref{sec:related_work}.
 However, their limited scale constrains robustness to mixed, real-world degradations and impedes the concurrent recovery of global structure and fine detail.
-Large-scale diffusion transformers such as Flux.1~\cite{FLUX} deliver strong modeling capacity for universal restoration, yet \emph{\textbf{direct transfer rarely works off-the-shelf}}.
-Previous ControlNet-style conditioning methods~\cite{SUPIR,DreamClear,ControlNet} \emph{\textbf{disrupt the parameter–structure balance}} and underutilize the backbone’s temporal and hierarchical division of labor.
-Unconstrained injection of degraded observations amplifies artifacts; relying on VLM-generated captions further \emph{\textbf{increases latency and risks semantic drift}}\footnote{Appendix Sec.~\ref{sec:prompt_mllm} quantifies the prevalence of degradation-related terms in MLLM captions, and Appendix Fig.~\ref{fig:caption_impact} demonstrates how such bias can misguide restoration.}.
+Large-scale diffusion transformers such as Flux.1 (\cite{FLUX}) deliver strong modeling capacity for diverse, mixed-degradation image restoration, yet \emph{\textbf{direct transfer rarely works off-the-shelf}}.
+Previous ControlNet-style conditioning methods (\cite{SUPIR,DreamClear,ControlNet}) \emph{\textbf{disrupt the parameter–structure balance}} and underutilize the backbone’s temporal and hierarchical division of labor.
+Unconstrained injection of degraded observations amplifies artifacts; relying on VLM-generated captions further \emph{\textbf{increases latency and risks semantic drift}}\footnote{Appendix Sec.~\ref{sec:prompt_vlm} quantifies the prevalence of degradation-related terms in VLM captions, and Appendix Fig.~\ref{fig:caption_impact} demonstrates how such bias can misguide restoration.}.
 Meanwhile, backbones at this scale are \emph{\textbf{decisively data-limited}}: gains follow data–compute scaling only when trained on \emph{\textbf{curated, large-scale, high-quality}} sets.
-Public web corpora fall short for UIR—they skew toward aesthetic, compression-heavy images, contain substantial near-duplicates and low-information frames, and rarely cover the long-tail mixtures of real degradations or provide usable pairs.
+Public web corpora fall short for IR—they skew toward aesthetic, compression-heavy images, contain substantial near-duplicates and low-information frames, and rarely cover the long-tail mixtures of real degradations or provide usable pairs.
 Without rigorous filtering and structure-aware selection, large DiTs underutilize capacity and overfit spurious artifacts, underscoring the need for an explicit curation pipeline.
 Taken together, these tensions point to a more structured path, one that schedules conditioning across timesteps and layers, couples robust input handling with caption-free inference, and remains practical to assemble on available datasets.